-On Sunday afternoon, October 7, 2018, Governor Rick Scott declared a State of Emergency to prepare for Hurricane Michael. for Tropical Storm Michael.
+On Sunday afternoon, October 7, 2018, Governor Rick Scott declared a State of Emergency to prepare for Hurricane Michael.
 Under a State of Emergency, a pharmacist, in his or her professional judgment, may be able to refill prescriptions early.
 In accordance with Section 465.0275, F.S., pharmacists may dispense up to a 30-day supply of maintenance medication for a chronic condition.
-Section 465.0275(2), F.S., states that pursuant to an emergency order, a pharmacist may dispense up to a 30-day supply in the areas or counties affected by the order provided
+Section 465.0275(2), F.S., states that pursuant to an emergency order, a pharmacist may dispense up to a 30-day supply in the areas or counties affected by the order provided that:

 • The medication is essential to the maintenance of life or to the continuation of therapy in a chronic condition;